Head to Head Survey: Sonder (NASDAQ:SOND) vs. Target Hospitality (NASDAQ:TH)

 |Sonder

-This table compares Target Hospitality and Sonder’s top-line revenue, earnings per share and valuation.
+This table compares Sonder and Target Hospitality’s gross revenue, earnings per share and valuation.

 |Gross Revenue